-New business statistics indicate that up until the end of 2019, an increasing number of people in the United States were looking to start their own businesses.
+New business statistics indicate that an increasing number of people in the United States have started their own businesses over the past decade.

-This should come as no surprise, given the US economy’s strong performance in recent years and coupled with its relatively high rating of 91.6 out of 100 by the World Bank for ease of starting a business.
+This is no surprise, given the US’s relatively high rating of 91.6 out of 100 by the World Bank for ease of starting a business.

 So then, how many new businesses start each year?

-The latest quarter, Q3 2020, saw new business applications hit an all-time high despite the ongoing pandemic.
-More than 1.5 million new applications were filed—a whopping 77.5 percent more than second-quarter figures and an 82.3 percent year-over-year jump.
+Q3 2020 saw quarterly new business applications hit an all-time high.
+More than 1.46 million new applications were filed—an impressive 60.6 percent quarterly increase and a 69.9 percent year-over-year jump.

-Industry watchers say the steep surge may be due to delayed processing of a backlog of applications and the ecommerce boom, which spurred many to start online businesses.
+Industry experts say the steep surge in Q3 may be due to delayed processing of a backlog of applications and the ecommerce boom, which spurred many to start online businesses.

 New business statistics show that applications tumbled in Q4 with just over 1.1 million applications, before rising again to 1.36 million in the first quarter of 2021.
 In March 2021 alone, more than 440,000 new business applications were filed.